basham/swit-workshop-a11y/slides.md

 - Mobile first approach.

 Notes:
 A visual user interface is often thought of as a two-dimensional thing.
 Or with the advent of virtual reality, three-dimensions.
 However, the foundation of this content is all 1-dimensions.
 It is linear in nature.
 HTML, code, and text is written top to bottom.
 You read top to bottom.
 With a keyboard, you navigate top to bottom.
 It is important that before design in 2D, we design in 1D.
 That's the importance of the Mobile First practice.
 When you design for mobile, the limited viewport width is a constraint making you design linearly.
 It forces you to be intentional about what content order.
-Only then with a wider screen, the content can be enhanced in 2D.
+Only then with a wider screen, the content can be enhanced in 2D with responsive design techniques.

+## Name everything

+- Especially if more than one of the same type
+- Helps users, team, devs, help guides
+- Pages.
+Headings.
+Landmarks.
+Links.
+Images.
+Tables.
+Form controls.

+Notes:
+Most every piece of content should have a name, especially if there is more than one of the same type of content in the page.
+This helps users distinguish content of the same type.
+This helps your team talk about certain aspects of the content.
+This helps your devs better organize code.
+This helps you write better help guides.
+Naming things is tough, but it is more difficult doing it retroactively.